Wipeout 3: Development

-In developing the next entry in the Wipeout series, developer Psygnosis retained many of the developers of the original game to preserve the distinctive racing experience of earlier games.
+Developer Psygnosis began developing the next entry in the Wipeout series in 1999, three years after the release of Wipeout 2097.
+In the interim, Psygnosis had been acquired by Sony and released Wipeout 64, a Nintendo 64 exclusive title that proved the franchise remained popular.
+Sony gave the team a small budget and tight schedule—only nine months—to ship the game before the new PlayStation 2 arrived.
+Because of the time constraints, lead designer Wayne Imlach recalled that the team was conservative about adding new features or changing too much of the formula, instead focusing on refining what had been established in 2097.
+Psygnosis retained many of the developers of the original game to preserve the distinctive racing experience of the earlier games.
 At the same time, Psygnosis sought to make the game more accessible to new players of the fast-paced racer, and kept early courses easier for these players; the difficulty was adjusted for later courses so that experts would still experience a challenge.
+An initial pool of 20 tracks was whittled down to 8 after playtesting; the developers wanted a variety of tracks that favored different ships and had different difficulty levels.
 Wipeout 3 was the first Wipeout game to take advantage of PlayStation controllers with analogue sticks, used to offer smoother control of the player's craft.